 It is required that a secure channel between RN and USIM-RN exists throughout the execution of phase II.

-The RN shall perform the RN attach procedure for EPS as defined in TS 36.300 [30], using the USIM-RN.
+The RN shall perform the RN attach procedure for EPS as defined in MFA TS 36.300 [30], using the USIM-RN.
 In addition, the following security-related steps shall be performed:

 A1.
 If the USIM-RN is not already active the RN shall activate it and shall establish a new secure channel according to Ec5, Ec6 in the certificate-based case and Ep2 in the pre-shared key based case respectively.
 The RN shall use the IMSI (or a related GUTI) pertaining to the USIM-RN in the RN attach procedure.